badgerloop-software/driver-dev-tutorial/README.md

 # Device Driver Tutorial
-*Authors: Ben Everson, Wilson Guo, Bowen Quan*
+*Authors: Ben Everson, Wilson Guo, Bowen Quan, Aditya Yellapuntula Venkata*

 ## Introduction
 Before writing any code for this tutorial, make sure you checkout a new branch with `git checkout -b ______`, where `_____` is the name of your branch.
 Including your name or username in the branch name is helpful for keeping track of who wrote which branch.